mozilla/addons-server/docs/topics/install-zamboni/installation.rst

 Advanced Installation
 ---------------------

-In production we use things like memcached, rabbitmq + celery, sphinx, redis, and LESS.
+In production we use things like memcached, rabbitmq + celery, elasticsearch, and LESS.
 Learn more about installing these on the :doc:`./advanced-installation` page.

 .. note::